 - In a separate bowl, combine all of the ingredients for the crumble and (using a fork) mash together until well incorporated.

-- Bake at 350F for 40 minutes or until the top is golden brown.
+- Bake for 40 minutes or until the top is golden brown.

 - To serve, top with your favorite ice cream or a drizzle of caramel or honey!